carolina-cardenas-vel/carolina-cardenas-vel-tf-atmos-poc/tf-poc/README.md

 1. Git clone this repository
 2. Navigate to the folder `tf-poc`
+3. Create the `backend.tf.json` file.
+Take the `backend.tf.json.example`, rename it and adapt it.
 3. Run the following Terraform commands:

 - `terraform init`